Requirements & Credit Information

 German Language

-Recommended course sequence to prepare for exam: Beginning German Honors, Intermediate German Honors, Advanced German Honors (2 years
+Recommended course sequence to prepare for the exam: Beginning German Honors, Intermediate German Honors, Advanced German Honors (2 years

-Suggested school year in which to take exam: It is recommended that students take the AP German Language and Culture exam in May of the year following a successful completion of the course sequence listed above.
+Suggested school year in which to take the exam: It is recommended that students take the AP German Language and Culture exam in May of the year following a successful completion of the course sequence listed above.

-Additional expectations, if any, to prepare for exam: The new AP German Language and Culture exam focuses on communication and cultural awareness with a focus on topics like global challenges, science and technology, contemporary life, personal and public identities as well as families and communities – all topics covered by the regular curriculum.
+Additional expectations, if any, to prepare for the exam: The new AP German Language and Culture exam focuses on communication and cultural awareness with a focus on topics like global challenges, science and technology, contemporary life, personal and public identities as well as families and communities – all topics covered by the regular curriculum.
 Extra preparatory material on relevant topics will be available from your teacher.

 Suggested test-prep strategies: Practice reading, writing, speaking, and listening to German everyday throughout the year.
 In addition, online sites are available for weekly aural practice and assessment.
 Many resources are available on the Internet and at bookstores and libraries.
 (For further details on resources consult with your German teacher.)